 You are almost there Year 6 !

 Year 6 took a short break from their revision today to take part in a very energetic Samba Dance workshop.
 Samba is a lively, rhythmical dance of Brazilian origin.
 It was lovely to see our pupils relaxing and having fun.
 We certainly have some very good movers in Year 6 !

 Welcome back to the Summer Term in Year 6.
 Click HERE to see our latest newsletter detailing this term's learning in Year 6.
 Thank you parents for your continued support with your children's learning.

-Today, Year 6 visited Newhaven Fort as part of their WW11 topic.
+Today, Year 6 visited Newhaven Fort as the final part of their WW11 topic.

-Their day involved a Q and A session from an expert and an opportunity to look at original WW11 artefacts, an air-raid experience, a walk around the ramparts to look closely at the gun emplacements and observation posts as well as learning lots more about WW11 and the fort from the different exhibitions.
+Their day involved a Q and A session from an expert and an opportunity to look at original WW11 artefacts and have a realistic air-raid experience as well as learning lots more about WW11 and the fort from the different exhibitions.

 The day was completed with a chance to have fun in the play area and a quick visit to the gift shop before heading back to school.

-Thank to those parents who were able to attend tonight's meeting about the upcoming SAT's tests.
-If you were unable to attend, please click HERE to access all the information that was covered, including a list of websites that will support your child's learning at home.
+Thank you to those parents and carers who were able to attend tonight's meeting about the upcoming Year 6 SAT's tests in May.
+If you were unable to attend, please click on THIS link for the relevant information.

 Today in our SPaG learning, we looked at words that are linked by spelling, meaning or form.
 We focused on word families built around a root word.
 We worked in pairs to come up with as many words from the same word family as possible.
 We used a dictionary to help us.
 It became very competitive as to which pair could come up with the most and best word in each word family!